 Lessons from PRI in Toronto

-This week, I had the pleasure of moderating a fascinating panel that highlighted how Green Century ° and other investors have helped promote conservation by protecting forests and other important wildlife habitats.
+Recently I had the pleasure of moderating a fascinating panel that highlighted how Green Century° and other investors have helped promote conservation by protecting forests and other important wildlife habitats.
 This took place at the United Nations’ Principles for Responsible Investment (UNPRI) annual conference.

 Leslie Samuelrich, President of Green Century Funds, moderated a biodiversity panel.